Beginning the Journey of Buying a Home

 - Consider looking at several properties before selecting and buying a home.
 The more properties you view, the more likely you are to find the right one for your family.
 The more properties you see, the more opportunities you will have to gather ideas about potential additions to the home you choose.
 It doesn’t matter how many houses you visit, the wider your array of choices will be when it comes time to decide.

-- It is never a good idea to offer the asking price straight away.
+- It is rarely a good idea to offer the asking price straight away.
 Even if you are willing to pay the full asking price, give yourself some negotiating room.
 Be sure, if you truly want the house in question, not to be insulting with your offer.
 If the market is really hot, you may have to overbid.
-A good real estate can advise you about this since this is constantly changing.
+A good real estate agent can advise you about this since it is constantly changing.
 A good guideline to consider when making your offer is how quickly you will need to repair or replace anything on the property.
 These things can be expensive, but over time they will add up.
 If everything is relatively new, you may want to take that into consideration when writing your offer.

 Is there a bargain out there?